How to Measure Roof Pitch

 Get Smart.
 Get Software.

-An app like iRoofing only costs $129 per month.
+An app with a built-in roof pitch measurement tool, like iRoofing, only costs $129 per month.
 It will pay for itself quickly by just providing you the means to get your pitch estimates correct, not to mention all the time and expense it will save you on performing unlimited, do-it-yourself roof measurements and estimates.

 iRoofing has developed a formula for applying the geometry involved in pitch measurement without you having to pull out a calculator.
 All you’ll be doing is drawing a couple of lines on your touchscreen tablet or Android phone.
 You need to see it to believe it.